Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Usher recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Usher has experienced around 6 dwellings receiving development approval annually.
-Approximately 30 homes have been approved over the past five financial years, between FY-21 and FY-25, with an additional 2 approved so far in FY-26.
+Based on AreaSearch analysis of ABS building approval numbers, Usher has experienced around 6 dwellings receiving development approval annually.
+An estimated 30 homes have been approved over the past five financial years, from FY21 to FY25, with an additional 2 approved so far in FY26.

-On average, about 3.5 people move to the area each year for every dwelling built during these years.
-This significant demand outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-The average construction cost value of new homes is around $313,000.
-Compared to the Rest of WA, Usher has significantly less development activity, 55.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings, although building activity has accelerated in recent years.
+This results in an average of approximately 3.5 people moving to the area for each dwelling built over these five years.
+Consequently, demand has significantly outpaced supply, which typically exerts upward pressure on prices and intensifies competition among buyers.
+The average construction value of new homes is $313,000.
+Compared to the Rest of WA, Usher has notably less development activity, with a 55.0% reduction below the regional average per person.
+This limited supply generally supports stronger demand and values for established dwellings, although building activity has accelerated in recent years.

-Nationally, Usher's level is also lower, reflecting market maturity and possible development constraints.
-Recent construction comprises 83.0% detached houses and 17.0% attached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-With around 268 people per dwelling approval, Usher shows a developing market.
-Future projections indicate that Usher will add approximately 467 residents by 2041, based on the latest AreaSearch quarterly estimate.
-Should current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.
+Nationally, the level is also lower, reflecting market maturity and suggesting potential development constraints.
+Recent construction comprises 83.0% detached houses and 17.0% attached dwellings, maintaining Usher's traditional low-density character with a focus on family homes appealing to those seeking space.
+With around 268 people per dwelling approval, Usher indicates a developing market.
+Future projections estimate that Usher will add approximately 471 residents by 2041, based on the latest AreaSearch quarterly estimate.
+If current construction levels persist, housing supply may lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development